sas-fossdev/saspes/README.md

 Please be aware that the extension is mainly designed for use in Firefox.

+### Unoffical Support

+People have gotten the extension to work on the following browsers

+* Opera
+* Vivaldi

 ## Download

 Downloads for both Firefox and Chromium can be found on the project website: [https://gschool.ydgkim.com/saspowerschool/](https://gschool.ydgkim.com/saspowerschool/?pk_campaign=SASPES&pk_kwd=gitlab-readme)